Tokophobia, the fear of pregnancy and giving birth, affects up to 10% of women. Hypnotherapy could help you.

 Can tokophobia affect fertility?
 Yes!

 Tokophobia can sometimes be the cause, since the mind will conspire to help women to avoid the very thing they fear – childbirth.
+Stress, as they say, is the very best contraceptive, since the production of the stress hormone cortisol requires the breaking down of progesterone, the hormone particularly necessary to conception

 If you fear that your changes of conception are being endangered due to your being afraid of giving birth or being pregnant then have no fear.
 I’m a qualified fertility practitioner and have plenty of experience of working with women in order to maximise their chances.